Like Water for Chocolate (novel): Meaning of title

 Like Water for Chocolate's full title is: Like Water for Chocolate: A novel in monthly installments with recipes, romances and home remedies.

 The phrase "like water for chocolate" comes from the Spanish phrase como agua para chocolate.
 This is a common expression in many Spanish-speaking countries, and it means that one's emotions are on the verge of boiling over.
-In some Latin American countries, such as Mexico, hot chocolate is made not with milk, but with near-boiling water instead.
+In some Latin American countries, such as Mexico, hot chocolate is made with near-boiling water, not with milk.

 Publication history

 Like Water for Chocolate has been translated from the original Spanish into numerous languages; the English translation is by Carol and Thomas Christensen.
 The novel has sold close to a million copies in Spain and Hispanic America and at last count, in 1993, more than 202,000 copies in the United States.

-Tita's Diary

-In 2016, a second part was released for Like Water for Chocolate.
-The novel is titled Tita's Diary, and it is meant to provide insight into the main character during the original story.
-In these pages we delve into the intimate universe of Tita de la Garza through her diary, from the unforgettable moment in which she discovers love, to the day she must renounce it to take care of her mother due to an ancient family tradition.
-This painful event, far from confining her to solitude and silence, will lead her to find her two ways of expression: through writing dialogues with herself and through cooking.
-These are the ways she communicates with the world and others.
-Tita's diary is the space where the protagonist treasures her most intricate secrets, unprepared recipes, memories that almost fade; It is the sacred site where all the ingredients of a great novel are mixed together with the characteristic spiritual sparkles of the author.
-This story manages to give us a secret that in turn will allow us to regain our own privacy and, why not, our own secret kept at the bottom of a withered flower or a letter that, after generations, hopes to surprise its regular reader.
-Its chapters feature recipes like: